 Too often the nation’s management of waterways and flood plains yields specious short-term economic gains and longer-term economic and environmental losses.
 Reforming these programs with smart cuts and policy shifts would save taxpayers billions and protect the country’s natural resources.

 The nation’s transportation program faces significant challenges.
 The relevant agencies often operate for years under short-term extensions of authorizing legislation that fail to set priorities for managing the national infrastructure.
-The most recent reauthorization of the surface transportation program perpetuated structural funding problems, and the Federal Aviation Administration reauthorization is blocked by policy and funding disagreements between the House of Representatives and the Senate.

 The Highway Trust Fund — the account into which our gas taxes are deposited — is collecting far less than current spending levels, which has required Congress to transfer millions of dollars into the Highway Trust Fund to keep it solvent.
 Meanwhile we have an ever increasing backlog of maintenance.
 It is imperative, then, that we do the most with every transportation dollar.
 To do more with less means some programs and projects need to be eliminated while others should be reduced in scope.